liztaiwrites/github.com-liztaiwrites-workwebsite/src/contents/why-astro.md

 I was all for moving my Squarespace 7.0 website to 7.1 until I found out that I had to “copy and paste” all my content to the new Squarespace version.
 (Read: [Moving from Squarespace version 7.0 to version 7.1 checklist](https://support.squarespace.com/hc/en-us/articles/360038270572-Moving-from-Squarespace-version-7-0-to-version-7-1-checklist).)

-I couldn’t believe they didn’t make an easier way for clients to port their contents over to the new format.
+I couldn’t believe they didn’t create an easier way for clients to port their contents over to the new format.

 Annoyed, I didn't do it.
 Besides, I liked the Brine theme.